JeanPerriault/nut-1/README.md

 ## Installing

-If you are installing these programs for the first time, go read the <<_installation_instructions,installation instructions>> to find out how to do that.
+If you are installing these programs for the first time, go read the [Installation Instructions](http://www.networkupstools.org/docs/user-manual.chunked/ar01s05.html) to find out how to do that.
 This document contains more information on what all of this stuff does.

 ## Upgrading

-When upgrading from an older version, always check the <<Upgrading_notes,upgrading notes>> to see what may have changed.
+When upgrading from an older version, always check the [Upgrading Notes](http://www.networkupstools.org/docs/user-manual.chunked/api.html) to see what may have changed.

 Compatibility issues and other changes will be listed there to ease the process.

 ## Configuring and using

-Once NUT is installed, refer to the <<Configuration_notes,configuration notes>> for directions.
+Once NUT is installed, refer to the [Configuration Notes](http://www.networkupstools.org/docs/user-manual.chunked/ar01s06.html) for directions.

 ## Documentation